solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 ```
 ### Privilege Escalation with Insecure Service Permissions ✅

-Note : Another way to upgrade access to Windows is to check the level of access to services.
+**Description:** Another way to upgrade access to Windows is to check the level of access to services.
 If DACL (Discretionary Access Control List) a service allows ordinary users to change the service configuration, this vulnerability can be used to execute the desired code with high access level.

+**Note:** We must first check if a particular service is allowed to change by ordinary users.
+To do this, we use the Accesschk tool using the Sysinternals set.
 ```powershell